zhenyaevgeniia/evgeniia-balyasina/n26-testplans.md

  - updates the data on main screen correctly;
  - setting is saved after closing app.
 10. Currency:
- - changing the currency effects only the way of showing the currency, not the values of numbers.
+ - changing the currency affects only the way of showing the currency, not the values of numbers.
 11. Budget mode:
- - after setting the mode the balance for chosen period is updated according formula: [budget_mode_number]/[chosen_period]
+ - after setting the mode the balance for chosen period is updated according to formula: [budget_mode_number]/[chosen_period]
 12. Carry over:
  - calculation is a sum from the first day of expenses;
- - number on main screen updates only on next day after added expenses.
+ - number on main screen updates only on the next day after added expenses.
 13. Language:
  - all data is updated after chosen language except of notes made by user;
  - doesn't affect the balance.